Making Plans for Nigel: Recording

 In the XTC biography Chalkhills and Children, it is stated that the song's drum pattern was discovered by accident after a miscommunication between guitarist Andy Partridge and drummer Terry Chambers.
 Partridge said that the drum pattern was actually a deliberate attempt to invert drum tones and accents in the style of Devo's cover of the Rolling Stones' "Satisfaction".
 He explained that Moulding introduced the song to the rest of the band on a nylon-string guitar at a slow tempo and did not have an idea of how the arrangement should be fleshed out, "so we said [to Colin], 'Do you fancy trying something like [Devo] for this?"
 And Colin said, 'Yeah, give it a go.'"

 In Chambers' recollection: "Because of the subject matter, I wanted to make the beat a bit more industrial.
 So instead of keeping the rhythm on the hi-hat, I played it on the floor tom and used the hi-hat for the accents.
 It was the opposite to what drummers usually do but it gave it a juddering, production-line feel.
 We used a keyboard to make a smashing sound, like an anvil in a foundry.
 Partridge said that once the drum pattern was established, the band decided that Moulding should duplicate the tom rhythm on his bass guitar.
 He continued:

 Among the idiosyncrasies of the song's arrangement is Partridge's high backing vocals.
 He commented:

 Virgin Records immediately earmarked "Making Plans for Nigel" as the lead single off XTC's Drums and Wires, although the band did not expect that the single would be successful.
 Partridge later complained about the amount of time spent recording the song, remarking that "[w]e spent a week doing Nigel and three weeks doing the rest of the album."

 Packaging

-The first 20,000 pressings of the single came in a fold-out cover that created a fully playable gameboard of "Chutes and Ladders" adapted to details of Nigel’s "miserable life", including the purchase of a scooter, job interviews, a holiday in Spain and an engagement to "a very nice girl."
-There were two versions of the gameboard, one to be played by Nigel and the other to be played by his parents.
+The first 20,000 copies of the single had a fold-out cover that created a gameboard of "Snakes and Ladders".
+This was adapted to feature key points in Nigel’s "miserable life", including buying a moped, going for job interviews, vacationing in Spain and getting engaged to "a very nice girl".
+There were two versions of the gameboard; one for Nigel, and one for his parents.
 As credited on the back cover, the illustrator was Steve Shotter and sleeve design was by Cooke Key.

 Music video

-The video, directed by Russell Mulcahy, was shot in London on 10 July 1979, together with another put together very quickly for "Life Begins at the Hop."
+The video, directed by Russell Mulcahy, was shot in London on 10 July 1979, together with another put together very quickly for "Life Begins at the Hop".